mmore500/signalgp-lite/joss/paper.md

 # Abstract

-Event-driven genetic programming representations have been shown to outperform traditional traditional imperative representations on interaction-intensive problems.
+Event-driven genetic programming representations have been shown to outperform traditional imperative representations on interaction-intensive problems.
-Traditional imperative genetic programming paradigms struggle on these tasks due to the need to poll a large number of sensors procedurally.
-Event-driven genetic programming representations address these problems by organizing genome content into modules and triggering these modules in response to enviromental signals, simplifying simulation design and implementation.
-Existing work developing event-driven genetic programming methodology uses the SignalGP library.
-This library caters to traditional program synthesis applications.
+These representations organize genome content into modules that are triggered in response to enviromental signals, simplifying simulation design and implementation.
+Existing work developing event-driven genetic programming methodology has largely used the SignalGP library, which caters to traditional program synthesis applications.
-However, large-scale artificial life applications require a different set of implementation priorities.
-With signalgp-lite, our goal is to increase performance to enable large-scale experiments by removing control-flow overhead and trading run-time flexibility for better-performing compile-time configuration.
+The signalgp-lite library enables larger-scale artificial life experiments with similar agents by removing control flow overhead and trading run-time flexibility for better-performing compile-time configuration.
 Here, we report benchmarking experiments that show an 8x to 30x speedup.
-We also report solution quality equivalent to SignalGP on two benchmark problems originally developed to test execution speed and validity of results.
+We also report solution quality equivalent to SignalGP on two benchmark problems originally developed to test library performance and solution quality.

 # Summary

-`signalgp-lite` is a C++ software library for event-driven genetic programming.
+`signalgp-lite` is a C++ library for event-driven genetic programming.
-Unlike the traditional imperative paradigm, where a single chain of execution directly manages every aspect of the program, event-driven simulations trigger event handlers (i.e., program modules) in response to enviromental, self-generated, and cohabitant-generated signals.
+Unlike the traditional imperative genetic programming paradigm, where a single chain of execution directly manages every aspect of the program, event-driven simulations trigger event handlers (i.e., program modules) in response to enviromental, self-generated, and cohabitant-generated signals.
-This representation outperforms imperative programming on interaction intensive problems, where the simulation must handle inputs from the enviroment or other organisms, as is the case in some genetic programming contexts and many artifical life simulations.
+This representation outperforms traditional imperative genetic programming on interaction intensive problems, where the simulation must handle inputs from the enviroment or other organisms, as is the case in some genetic programming contexts and many artifical life simulations.

 # Statement of need